The number of Americans filing new applications for unemployment benefits increased last week, but remained near cycle lows.

 U.S. private employers added 230,000 jobs in October, exceeding economists' expectations, a report by payrolls processor ADP showed.

 Wealthy Americans have nearly as many problems as they do dollar bills.
 And therein lies many an opportunity for entrepreneurs.

 An annual survey of the most sought-after employers for college students includes most of the usual suspects, but some surprises as well.

 Finding a dream job is hard enough, so start by having your finances in order so you can afford the potential gaps in establishing a new career.

-Ryan Graves managed a creative escape from his cubicle farm job, and his non-traditional approach has served him well ever since.
+Ryan Graves managed a creative escape from a cubicle farm job, and his offbeat approach has served him well ever since.
+Here's his story.